Synthesizing real-world distributions from high-dimensional Gaussian Noise with Fully Connected Neural Network: Related works

 In addition to improving classification quality in the presence of data scarcity and class imbalance, synthetic data plays a significant role in the context of privacy preservation \cite{jordon2018pate}.

-SMOTE is a simple and effective baseline for data augmentation; however, it has significant limitations regarding data privacy.
-Recent research has shown \cite{ganev2025smote} that privacy attacks, such as the Membership Inference Attack, as well as DistinSMOTE and ReconSMOTE, designed specifically with the SMOTE baseline in mind, allow for the reconstruction of the original training samples.
+\textsc{smote} is a simple and effective baseline for data augmentation, however, it has significant limitations regarding data privacy.
+Recent research has shown \cite{ganev2025smote} that privacy attacks, such as the Membership Inference Attack, as well as Distin\textsc{smote} and Recon\textsc{smote}, designed specifically with the \textsc{smote} baseline in mind, allow for the reconstruction of the original training samples.

-With the limitations of the baseline solution in mind, SMOTE-DP \cite{zhou2025smote} combines SMOTE with a differentially private data generator.
+Due to the limitations of the baseline solution, \textsc{smote-dp} \cite{zhou2025smote} combines \textsc{smote} with a differentially private data generator.
 The presented study used the Bayesian network to satisfy differential privacy \cite{zhang2017privbayes}.
-The authors of UMAP-SMOTENC \cite{almeida2024umap} combine SMOTE-NC and UMAP projection to preserve the privacy of the data while efficiently synthesizing new samples.
+The authors of \textsc{umap-smotenc} \cite{almeida2024umap} combine \textsc{smote-nc} and \textsc{umap} projection to preserve the privacy of the data while efficiently synthesizing new samples.
 The solution compresses the samples into the two-dimensional space using Manifold Approximation and Projection \cite{mcinnes2018umap} prior to performing synthetic sampling.
-In contrast to the primary motivation for using SMOTE, the datasets generated by UMAP-SMOTENC retain the original class proportions, hence, they may involve imbalance.
+In contrast to the primary motivation for using \textsc{smote}, the datasets generated by \textsc{umap-smotenc} retain the original class proportions, hence, they may involve imbalance.

-As noted by the authors of UMAP-SMOTENC, the data sampling in reduced dimensionality can improve data privacy.
-A canonical dimensionality reduction method, Principal Component Analysis (PCA), can also transform the data into a lower-dimensional space to reduce the memory and computational cost of model training and improve classification quality \cite{reddy2020analysis}.
-While the primary components of original PCA tend to provide much information about original samples, some PCA modifications focus directly on preserving data privacy \cite{froelicher2023scalable,fan2021ppca}.
+As noted by the authors of \textsc{umap-smotenc}, the data sampling in reduced dimensionality can improve data privacy.
+A canonical dimensionality reduction method, Principal Component Analysis, can also transform the data into a lower-dimensional space to reduce the memory and computational cost of model training and improve classification quality \cite{reddy2020analysis}.
+While the primary components of original \textsc{pca} tend to provide much information about the original samples, some \textsc{pca} modifications focus directly on preserving data privacy \cite{froelicher2023scalable,fan2021ppca}.

 Among the traditional machine learning models, one should also mention the Avatar method \cite{guillaudeux2023patient}, which generates a local model to produce synthetic data of mathematically simulated individuals.
-The method can use PCA or other projection techniques to compute pairwise distances between samples and define the local area.
+The method can use \textsc{pca} or other projection techniques to compute pairwise distances between samples and define the local area.